fengbintu/fengbintu.github.io/index.md

 # Project Experience
 Apr.
 2018 - Aug.
 2020: [**Evolver**](https://ieeexplore.ieee.org/document/9209075)

-* I have designed a deep learning processor (Evolver) with on-device quantization-voltage-frequency (QVF) tuning.
-Compared with conventional QVF tuning that determines policies offline, Evolver makes optimal customizations for local user scenarios.
+* I design a deep learning processor (Evolver) with DNN training and reinforcement learning capabilities, to enable intelligence evolution during the chip's long lifetime.
+This work demonstrates a lifelong learning example of on-device quantization-voltage-frequency (QVF) tuning.
+Compared with conventional QVF tuning that determines policies offline, Evolver makes optimal customizations for varying local user scenarios.
 To improve the performance and energy efficiency of both DNN training and inference, we introduce three techniques in the architecture level:
   - Evolver contains a reinforcement learning unit (RLU) that searches QVF polices based on its direct feedbacks.
 An outlier-skipping scheme is proposed to save unnecessary training for invalid policies under the profiled latency and energy constraints.
   - We exploit the inherent sparsity of feature/error maps in DNN training’s feedforward and backpropagation passes, and design a bidirectional speculation unit (BSU) to capture runtime sparsity and discard zero-output computation, thus reducing training cost.
 The feedforward speculation also benefits the execution mode.
   - Since the runtime sparsity causes time-varying workload parallelism that harms performance and efficiency, we design a reconfigurable computing engine (RCE) with an online configuration compiler (OCC) for Evolver, in order to dynamically reconfigure dataflow parallelism to match workload parallelism.

 Feb.
 2017 - Mar.
 2018: [**RANA**](https://ieeexplore.ieee.org/abstract/document/8416839/)

-* I have designed a retention-aware neural acceleration (RANA) framework that strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
+* I design a retention-aware neural acceleration (RANA) framework that strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
 RANA includes three levels of techniques:
   - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
 Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
 A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
   - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
 RANA schedules networks in a hybrid computation pattern based on this model.
 Each layer is assigned with the computation pattern that costs the lowest energy.
   - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
 A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.